All Features

 Set up the session, gather input, review evidence, decide, publish, and carry the result forward without rebuilding the process in separate tools.

-Invite whole teams, leadership, delivery partners, and customers into the same structured exercise so decisions are visible and better informed.
+Invite whole teams, leadership, delivery partners, and customers into the same structured exercise so decisions are grounded in real input — not just the product team's assumptions.

 Connected to your backlog from the start